On the Strange and Astonishing Therapy That Became the Gold Standard for Healing Trauma

 When others stopped progressing at a certain point, she began to add in other techniques to advance healing.

-Francine Shapiro had not only landed on what would become her dissertation topic, she would create a groundbreaking treatment that would become the gold standard for trauma recovery.
+Francine Shapiro had not only landed on what would become her dissertation topic, but she would also create a groundbreaking treatment that would become the gold standard for trauma recovery.

 In 1990, the mental health community had just begun to diagnose people with Post-Traumatic Stress Disorder (PTSD).